 Below are examples of some types of trusts you might create.
 Of course, you should consult with your advisor and attorney to determine which type of trust might be right for you.

 One of the most common estate-planning tools is a revocable trust.
 As its name suggests, a revocable trust can be changed, dissolved or revoked at any time after it’s been created, so long as you have legal capacity to do so.
 A revocable trust is generally used as a substitute for a Will.
 It is preferred over a Will in states with high probate costs because assets in a trust are not usually exposed to probate.
 This can reduce costs and accelerate distributions to beneficiaries, or to resulting trusts for your beneficiaries.

 A revocable trust can be changed, dissolved or revoked at any time after it’s been created, so long as you have legal capacity to do so.

-“Not only is a revocable trust an alternative to using a Will, but it can also provide for asset management during those times when you may suffer from a temporary or permanent disability,” explains Mitchell Drossman, national director of Wealth Planning Strategies at U.S. Trust.
+“Not only is a revocable trust an alternative to using a Will, but it can also provide for asset management during those times when you may suffer from a temporary or permanent disability,” explains Mitchell Drossman, national director of Wealth Planning Strategies at U.S. Trust to Bank of America Private Bank.
 “It facilitates a seamless management of your assets without the need to rely on a durable power of attorney or a court-appointed guardian.”